meganz/MEGAcmd/UserGuide.md

 * Set up synchronization or a backup schedule between a folder on your machine, and a folder on your MEGA account.   (use the [`sync`](#sync) or [`backup`](#backup) commands)
 * Set up WebDAV access to files in your MEGA account (use the [`webdav`](#webdav) command)

+See our Help Centre pages for the basics of getting started, and friendly examples of common usages with plenty of pictures:  https://mega.nz/help

 ## Terminology and Descriptions

+### Interactive
+Interactive refers to running the MEGAcmd shell which only processes MEGA commands, and sending it commands by typing and pressing Enter.
+MEGAcmd shell provides a lot of feedback about what it's doing.
+You can start the MEGAcmd shell with `mega-cmd` (or `MEGAcmd` on Windows).
+You can then issue commands like `ls` directly: <p>
+`ls /my/account/folder`<p>
+or you can get a list of available commands with:
+`help`<p>
+or you can get detailed information about any particular command by using the `--help` flag with that command:<p>
+`ls --help`<p>
+Autocompletion (pressing tab to fill in the remainder of a command) is available in interactive mode.

+### Scriptable
+Scriptable refers to running the MEGAcmd commands from a shell such as bash or the windows powershell.
+If the PATH to the MEGAcmd commands are not yet on the PATH in that shell, you'll need to add it.
+You can then issue commands like `ls` by prefixing them with the `mega-` prefix: <p>
+`mega-ls /my/account/folder`<p>
+or you can get a list of available commands with:
+`mega-help`<p>
+or you can get detailed information about any particular command by using the `--help` flag with that command:<p>
+`mega-ls --help`<p>
+Scriptable commands can of course be used in scripts to achieve a lot in a short space of time, using loops or preparing all the desired commands ahead of time.
+If you are using bash as your shell, the MEGAcmd commands support auto-completion.

 ### Contact
 A contact is someone (identified by their email address) that also has a MEGA account, who you can share files or folders with, and can chat with on MEGAchat.